Standards Committee

 V.E.7.
 Major revisions or rescinding the standard.

-In addition to managing proposals for revision, the technical subcommittee may also determine that the standard is no longer relevant or has been superseded, and may recommend that the standard be considered for major revisions or rescinded.
+In addition to managing proposals for revision, the component group may also determine that the standard is no longer relevant or has been superseded, and may recommend that the standard be considered for major revisions or rescinded.
 The guidelines for cyclical review should be followed in developing such recommendations (see section V.D.).
 The SAA Council may also establish a deadline for reviewing the applicability and maintenance of standards at their discretion.

 VI.
 Council Fast-Track Procedures